Overview of government grants

-In order to simplify the process for applicants, we will be using one application form which will include questions relevant to all four grants.
+In order to simplify the process for applicants, we will be using one application form which will include questions relevant to all grants.
 This information will then be used to determine what grant(s) businesses are eligible to receive.

 If you already have a BRUM account, you don’t need to register again or change it to your business address.
 You can still apply for a grant and as you go through the form it will capture your business address.

 You can use either your personal email address or your business address.